 Finding the three names together was exciting since it clearly linked my ancestor, James Woodford Alvis, known to be a son of Shadrach and Nancy (Hail) Alvis, and his wife Leatha Merrick Pulliam, presumed to be a daughter of Alsey and Frances (McClendon) Pulliam, to the presumed parents and now to the McClendons in Lawrence Co TN.

-It is tempting to think that Nathan and Bryant were sons of the Bryant McClendon who was on Jury Lists, in Camden Co SC 1778-1779.
+Bryant may have been a son of the Bryant McClendon who was on Jury Lists, in Camden Co SC 1778-1779.
 There was a Bryant McClendon in Orangeburgh SC, 1790: 1/0/0.
 There was also a Lewis McClendon in Camden Dist SC, 1790.

-Ezekiel McClendon of Anson Co NC had a son Bryan the right age to be the Lawrence County man, but no Nathan shows up in any known McClendon or McLendon family.
+But more likely, Ezekiel McClendon of Anson Co NC had a son Bryan the right age to be the Lawrence County man.

 © 2009, Kathy Alvis Patterson